MicrosoftDocs/windows-ai-docs/docs/overview.md

 ## Responsible AI practices and samples

-**Develop apps responsibly with AI** using the Windows Copilot Runtime on-device generative AI models to help enforce local content safety features, such as on-device classification engines for harmful content and a default blocklist.
+**Develop apps responsibly with AI** using Windows Copilot Runtime on-device generative AI models to help enforce local content safety features, such as on-device classification engines for harmful content and a default blocklist.
 Microsoft prioritizes supporting developers to build safe, trustworthy AI experiences with local models on Windows.
 Learn more about responsible development practices to apply as you create applications and AI-assisted features that run on Windows devices in the [Developing Responsible Generative AI Applications and Features on Windows](rai.md) guidance.

 Additional resources for developers interested in integrated AI-features or models with your Windows app, include: